kenhkan/morrison/README.md

 ### Composite component

 A network.
-The term is used to distinguish between components that are wrapped programs and composite components that are networks.
+The term is used to distinguish between elementary components that are wrapped programs and composite components that are networks of other sub-components.
 Also simply referred to as a "composite".

 ### Substream sensitivitiy